 Other shortcomings may characterise attention-seeking employees as well, turning their hunger for social success into a true ‘dark side’ personality trait if not managed carefully.
 A failure to listen effectively to the ideas and concerns of other people is a common symptom of a colourful personality type gone too far.
 A tendency to over-commit to new ideas may also be in evidence, along with an inability to notice when their exhibitionism goes too far.

-How colorful types can maintain the right focus
+How colourful types can maintain the right focus

 For many with this personality trait, the solution is to seek out a personal and professional niche where it can be used as an asset.
-Salespeople, for example, often find great success by implementing their charismatic skillset in the service of their company’s professional aims.
-Recall that those with colorful personality types may over-promise in order to be liked, only to under-deliver because they lack the focus needed to follow up on those promises by completing the work they entail.
-By remaining in positions where they can make guarantees that other people are tasked with fulfilling, colorful people are able to sidestep many of the weaknesses that their personalities bring in.
+Salespeople, for example, often find great success by implementing their charismatic skill set in the service of their company’s professional aims.
+Recall that those with colourful personality types may over-promise in order to be liked, only to under-deliver because they lack the focus needed to follow up on those promises by completing the work they entail.
+By remaining in positions where they can make guarantees that other people are tasked with fulfilling, colourful people are able to sidestep many of the weaknesses that their personalities bring in.

 Still, switching jobs is not an ideal solution; it reduces employment prospects and can shift too much responsibility onto other people.
-It also deprives colleagues in other fields of the real benefits that a colorful personality can bring if it is channeled appropriately.
-By partnering with someone with a complementary personality, for instance – e.g., someone who is detail-oriented, and inclined to under-promise and over-deliver – the dangerous habits of a colorful personality can be kept in check.
+It also deprives colleagues in other fields of the real benefits that a colourful personality can bring if it is channelled appropriately.
+By partnering with someone with a complementary personality, for instance – e.g., someone who is detail-oriented, and inclined to under-promise and over-deliver – the dangerous habits of a colourful personality can be kept in check.